blueskycircle/mcmc-microservice/README.md

 4. Add MCMC diagnostics.
 5. Containerize the tool with Docker.
 6. Add a test_invalid_expression test.
 This is very important.
+7. In the web application, allow the user to see the live updating progress bar.
+8. Create tests for the web application.

 ## Done